 - Bake at 450°F for 7-10 minutes.
 They should be getting a golden color and the tops should be getting some darker points on top.

-- Sprinkle with parsley immediately if you choose - it gives it a nice look and is optional.
+- Sprinkle with parsley immediately after taking out of oven if you choose - it gives it a nice look and is optional.

 - Serve as a snack or a side to go with dinner.